naorunaoru/szitcam/README.md

 Then open <http://localhost:4173> in desktop Chrome or Edge and choose **Connect camera**.
 Safari and Firefox do not currently expose WebUSB.

-## Publish with GitHub Pages

-This project is deliberately build-free.
-Put these files at the root of a GitHub repository, enable Pages for the `main` branch in **Settings → Pages**, and select **Deploy from a branch**.

-GitHub Pages serves the site over HTTPS, which satisfies WebUSB's secure-context requirement.

 ## Privacy and security